Green Smoothie Gourmet

 • Add the dry ingredients to the wet ingredients.

-• Blend the batter until smooth, then divide evenly between the two baking pans, tapping them on the counter to level the mixture.
+• Divide the batter evenly between the two baking pans, tapping them on the counter to level the mixture.

 • Bake 30 minutes or until tester is clean.